nvdhulst79/OSC_buttons/README.md

 - Seeed XIAO ESP32-C3
 - 1 or 2 momentary push buttons (normally open)

+### Optional

-- NO (normally open) reed switch for dock detection
-- Neodymium magnet embedded in the charging dock
+- NO (normally open) reed switch + neodymium magnet in the charging dock (for automatic dock-sleep — see below)
+- 2× 220k resistor voltage divider on A0 (for battery monitoring)

 ### Wiring